HeliaMonteiro/Know-the-World/README.md

 :nerd_face:  Cool tech  :dart:

-  I'm using Sinatra, Ruby, HTML, DB and CSS.
+  I'm using Sinatra, Ruby, HTML, local DB and CSS.

 :hammer_and_wrench:  Bugs to fix  :firecracker:

   It's possible to add a travel without put any information.
 Sometimes you have to click twice in a button to get action.
-It isn't responsive.
+Some elements isn't responsive.

 :mending_heart: Lessons learnt

- Believe in the power of planning and do not limit yorseelf.
+ Believe in the power of planning and do not limit yourself.
 The gold key is; planing, be patience and make it step by step.

 :star_struck: Future features

- Validate the email field, make it responsive, upgrate de button style.
+ Validate the email field, make it totally responsive, upgrate de button.